Travis Scott seltzer discontinued, says report - NewsBreak

 Anheuser-Busch announced Friday that production and brand development of the CACTI seltzer will be stopped following “careful evaluation,” TMZ reports .
 “We believe brand fans will understand and respect this decision,” a statement from the beverage company reads.
 A source tells TMZ the decision to discontinue CACTI was mutual.

-Anheuser-Busch did not immediately respond to Nexstar’s request for comment.Travis Scott says he was unaware of deaths until after show
+Anheuser-Busch did not immediately respond to Nexstar’s request for comment.Travis Scott says he didn’t know Astroworld fans were in trouble in new interview

 While the website for CACTI remains online as of Friday evening, Instagram , YouTube , and Twitter accounts for the spiked seltzer no longer exist.